 \subsection{Datasets}

-Following prior works~\citep{diao2021similarity,faghri2017vse++,lee2018stacked}, we evaluate our model on the widely-used Flickr30K~\citep{young2014image} and MS-COCO~\citep{lin2014microsoft} benchmarks.
+Following prior works~\citep{diao2021similarity,faghri2017vse++,lee2018stacked}, we evaluated this model on the widely-used Flickr30K~\citep{young2014image} and MS-COCO~\citep{lin2014microsoft} benchmarks.
 Each image in these datasets is paired with five textual captions.
-For Flickr30K, we adopt the standard split of 29,000 training, 1,000 validation, and 1,014 test images.
-For MS-COCO, we use the common split of 113,287 for training, 5,000 for validation, and 5,000 for testing.
-We report results on both the 1K test set (averaged over 5 folds) and the full 5K test set.
+For Flickr30K, we adopted the standard split of 29,000 training, 1,000 validation, and 1,014 test images.
+For MS-COCO, we used the common split of 113,287 for training, 5,000 for validation, and 5,000 for testing.
+We reported results on both the 1K test set (averaged over 5 folds) and the full 5K test set.